 - If you have been told you have glucose 6-phosphate dehydrogenase (G6PD) deficiency.
 This is a rare inherited disorder.

 - If you are taking any other medicines.
 This includes any medicines which are available to buy without a prescription, as well as herbal and complementary medicines.

 - If you have ever had an allergic reaction to a medicine.

 How to take glimepiride

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about glimepiride and a full list of side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about glimepiride, and it will also provide you with a full list of the side-effects which you could experience from taking it.